darrenldl/stramon/README.md

 # Stramon
-strace based process behavior monitoring utility and library
+Process behavior monitoring utility and library based on strace